h15200/notes/design_pattern.md

 - the individual members of an aggregate itself also is a type of the root interface

-2. Adapter Pattern
+2.  `Adapter Pattern`

-- heart of the structural pattern
+- takes two incompatible interfaces and creates a translator between so that the origin and target interfaces don't need to be modified

-3. Decorator
+3. `Decorator Pattern`

-- extneds an object's behavior dynamically.
-The ability to add behavior at runtime is accomplished with an object which 'wraps itself' around another
+- augments an object's behavior at runtime
 - ex react-redux connect
+- similar to `Strategy Pattern`, but here it always `augments` and in strategy it `changes` the implementation

-4. Proxy Pattern
+4. `Proxy Pattern`

 - A check is a proxy for cash.
 A representation of something.
 - Same pattern with objects